Imagine living 18 hours away from your children.

 The children are always the reward, and sometimes they present staff with treats, including local wildlife.
 “On one of the mornings at work I was a little apprehensive to receive a gift from one of the community children of a Thorny Devil, which Layla felt quite comfortable in playing with.
 I wasn’t going to touch that lizard.”

-The tranquillity of her surroundings rubbed off and Katrina says she found herself exploring them even though she’s not typically much of a walker.
+The tranquility of her surroundings rubbed off and Katrina says she found herself exploring them even though she’s not typically much of a walker.
 “With the amazing scenery out in the Red Centre I found myself walking every day after work and also on the Sunday I actually hired a bike and rode the 10.5 kilometres around the Rock for fun.”

 Katrina is now excited at the opportunity to head back to the desert to take up the position of Assistant Coordinator at the Childcare Centre.